Header images courtesy of Netflix

-Staying off the streets seems like a sound idea at the moment, and what better opportunity to hole yourself up at home, order takeout, and get locked into a new series?
-Sometimes “getting locked in” means cancelling plans for the whole weekend, and that’s okay.
-Whether you’re a true crime buff, a soap opera fanatic, or simply looking to “Netflix and Chill”, there’s a show out there for everyone.
+It’s looking like a rainy weekend once again, so why not hole up at home, order takeout, and get locked into a new series?
+Sometimes “getting locked in” means cancelling plans for the whole weekend, and whether you’re a true crime buff, a soap opera fanatic, or simply looking to “Netflix and chill,” there’s a show for everyone.
 Here are our top picks for highly binge-able shows on Netflix Hong Kong right now that’ll help kill the boredom.

 If you’ve ever wondered what happens after we die, The Good Place is the show for you.
 It explores a version of the afterlife through the lens of five main characters: Eleanor, a selfish pharmaceutical salesperson; Chidi, an ethics and moral philosophy professor; Tahani, a condescending socialite; Jason, a kind but childish and petty criminal and amateur DJ; and their guide and afterlife architect, Michael.